sillsdev/dotImpose/ReadMe.md

 ## License

-This project is licensed under the AGPL-3.0-or-later license because it depends on [itextsharp](https://github.com/itext/itextsharp).
+This project is licensed under the MIT License.

+Copyright © SIL Global 2012-2025